 - For soups I add it whole (see the picture above) but I bruise it with a rolling pin or score it with a knife to release the flavour.
 When the soup is done, I chuck the root into the compost bin.

 - In pastes I slice it finely first (it is a very hard root and may make the wet blender wobble) and then blend it into the paste.

 It is true what they say about regular ginger root being a poor substitute as it is much stronger flavoured in my opinion.

 Alpinia galanga, (also Languas galanga), a plant in the ginger family, is an herb used in cooking, especially in Indonesian and Thai cuisines.
 It is one of four plants known as galangal, and is differentiated from the others with the common name greater galangal (or simply Thai galangal).

-An example of a live plant (from wikipedia):
+An example of a live plant in my garden:

 Please consider subscribing to get a weekly email summary of our posts.